LordVGames/RMORSurvariantsCompat/README.md

+# DEPRECATED
+You can now do what this mod does by using [SurvivorSortOrder](https://thunderstore.io/package/TheTimesweeper/SurvivorSortOrder/).
+Open it's config, scroll down to the variants section and add `RMORBody:HANDOverclockedBody` to the "Custom Variants" option.

 # RMORSurvariantsCompat
 A Risk of Rain 2 mod that makes R-MOR a variant of HAN-D, just like the Starstorm mod!